Akodessawa Fetish Market

-The market features monkey heads, skulls, dead birds, crocodiles, skins and other products of dead animals.
+The market sells fetishes used in vodún religious practice such as monkey heads, skulls, dead birds, crocodiles, skins and other products of dead animals.

 Voodoo

 Voodoo has a long tradition in Togo.
 Centuries ago, slaves from Africa brought Yoruba gods to the Caribbean and South America.
 There it came to mixing of African gods with the saints of Christianity and the symbols of the Catholic Church.
 In course of time they changed their meaning.
 When former slaves and their families migrated to West Africa they developed a voodoo cult in the country of origin of their families.

 Fetish

 The fetish is comparable to the Orisha of Yoruba.
 A fetish can be God, but also human, plant, animal or material.
 This depends on the ritual and the situation.
 In the ritual, the fetish is activated and strengthened.
 Fetishes may have been special people.